 Johnny Smith has been leading an idyllic small-town life.
 Employed as a science teacher, Johnny takes great pleasure in showing his young students the wonders of the natural world.
 He is ...
 See full summary »

 Anthony Michael Hall,

-A century before Captain Kirk's five-year mission, Jonathan Archer captains Earth ship Enterprise NX-01 during the early years of Starfleet leading up to the formation of the Federation and the Earth-Romulan War.
+A century before Captain Kirk's five-year mission, Jonathan Archer captains the United Earth ship Enterprise during the early years of Starfleet, leading up to the Earth-Romulan War and the formation of the Federation.

 Quinn Mallory, while working on an anti-gravity machine, accidentally creates a portal to a parallel universe.
 Eventually, his friends and an unwilling participant accidentally get stuck traveling among parallel worlds, trying to survive, and learning that sliding can lead to fatal results.
 Meanwhile, among many changes in their group, they try to rescue the multiverse from the Kromagg Dynasty.
 Written by

 226 of 242 people found this review helpful.

 Was this review helpful to you?